1. Turn on Direct Expense as an Extraction Type

 Click Save Draft, then Publish

-Click Tofie in the upper-right corner of Tofu
+Click Tofie in the top-right corner

-In Knowledge Type, select Direct Expenses
+Set Knowledge Type to Direct Expenses

 Click Generate, then Save